 Unfortunately, those squirrels aren’t too picky about what they eat and they’ll happily dive into your bird feeders.
 If you want to know how to keep squirrels out of bird feeders, you can protect your bird feeders in a bunch of different ways.

 You can pick up something called a ‘baffle‘, which is a little like a light shade that fits over the feeder and prevents squirrels from breaking in.
-Cages work just as well, or you can just go all-out and buy a purpose-build, squirrel-proof bird feeder.
+Cages work just as well, or you can just go all-out and buy a purpose-built, squirrel-proof bird feeder.
+Stephanie says that a dedicated squirrel feeder can also deter squirrels from eating your expensive birdseed.

-If all else fails, then try coating your bird feed in hot sauce or chilli powder – it’s also a cheaper solution.
+If all else fails, then try coating your bird feed in hot sauce or chilli powder, like the Flaming Squirrel Hot Sauce which is specifically made for birds – it’s also a cheaper solution.
 While birds can’t taste these things, your squirrels won’t be coming back for a free meal in a hurry.

 Storing Food For Squirrels